Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 When you have finished filling in the fields, click the **Save** button.

+## Identification Renewal Processes

+In this section you can view and renew identifications.
+In the filters option, you can filter by execution statuses, process statuses and the corresponding schedules in which the process was executed.

+-INSERTAR IMAGEN-

+* ***Launch Process:*** When this process is confirmed, existing identifications will be massively renewed.

 ## Installations
 In ATIONet the fact that identifications need to be placed by a technician is known as **Installations**.